About Our Church

 Welcome To Our Parish

 Welcome to Sacred Heart Catholic Church Community.
-The Pastor of Sacred Heart Parish family extends a warm welcome to all new parishioners and invites all members of our faith community to a deeper sense of belonging to our faith community.
+The Pastor of Sacred Heart Parish family extends a warm welcome to all new parishioners and invites all members of our faith community to a deeper sense of belonging.

-We pray to the Holy Spirit in guiding us to the ministry that we are called to serve, to become active believers by works of faith in our parish.
+We pray to the Holy Spirit in guiding us to the ministry that we are called to serve and to become active believers through works of faith in our parish.
 We seek a deeper spiritual formation in our Christian life, recognizing and sharing our particular gifts and talents with the community.
-We especially encourage you to experience more completely a sense of belonging and to share more fully the gift of yourself in thanksgiving to the Lord for you call to minister to others, as we continue our faith journey with Christ, our brothers and sisters.
+We especially encourage you to experience more completely a sense of belonging and to share more fully the gift of yourself in thanksgiving to the Lord for your call to minister to others, as we continue our faith journey with Christ, our brothers and sisters.

 Fr.
 Dennis R. Juan

 The first Mass in Griffin took place in 1879 with five Catholics in attendance.
 A Catholic chapel was erected by a small group of Catholics, after obtaining permission from Bishop Kelley of Savanah.
 The chapel was dedicated on May 2, 1910, and was named Sacred Heart Church.
 The Reverend Harry Clark first served the mission parish each month from Saint Joseph Church in Athens, GA.
 Mass was celebrated weekly beginning in 1926.
 The Redemptorist Fathers took over the mission in May 1942.
 On June 9, 1942, Sacred Heart became a parish with over 120 members.
 The first resident pastor was the Reverend John Walsh.

 The Sisters of Notre Dame opened Sacred Heart School in October 1946. the school included grades 1 to 8; it was a success and endured until 1973.
 The last Mass in the old church was in September 1973, when Mass was transferred to the school hall.